Big Brothers Big Sisters Is Powering Dreams at This Year’s Auto Show — And Here’s How

 We also learned just how important giving back and mentoring is to this auspicious group.
 By teaming up with Big Brothers Big Sisters, Heather, Rodney and Chill are giving Philadelphia area kids the support and inspiration they need to build their own success stories.

-Click here to learn more, and don’t forget to visit Honda at the Philadelphia Auto Show to meet Chill Moody (January 27th), enter to win a Rodney McLeod autographed football (January 28), and meet Heather Mitts (February 3rd), as well as BBBS Independence Region CEO Marcus Allen and his team to find out how you can help local kids drive their dreams.This post is a sponsored collaboration between Delaware Valley Honda Dealers and Philadelphia magazine's advertising department.
+Click here to learn more, and don’t forget to visit Honda at the Philadelphia Auto Show to meet Chill Moody (January 27th), enter to win a Rodney McLeod autographed football (January 28), and meet Heather Mitts (February 3rd), as well as BBBS Independence Region CEO Marcus Allen and his team to find out how you can help local kids drive their dreams.This is a paid partnership between Delaware Valley Honda Dealers and Philadelphia Magazine's City/Studio